sjspielman/tasty/workshop/working-with-your-own-data.md

 ```

 `-O` is one of many `wget` command options.
-To see the complete list of `wget` options, use the command: `wget -h` in Terminal.
+To see the complete list of `wget` options, use the command `wget -h` in Terminal.

-You can see some more `wget` examples [at this link](https://www.tecmint.com/10-wget-command-examples-in-linux/).
+You can also see some [more `wget` examples](https://www.tecmint.com/10-wget-command-examples-in-linux/).

 As is recommended and also shown with this example, this dataset is zipped.
 This means after you successfully `wget` the file, you will need to unzip it.